-Prior to commencing non-emergency aircraft operations, or aircraft operations outside the scope of an approved training program, the Regional Directors, Area Director, Forest Supervisors, and Station Directors shall develop and document a Project Aviation Plan including a PASP that will be reviewed by the RAO (FSM 5711.04b).
-An aviation safety manager is also recommended to be included in the review process.
-An appropriate line officer shall approve all Aviation Plans per direction in FSM 5711.04.
+Prior to commencing non-emergency aircraft operations, or aircraft operations outside the scope of an approved training program, the Regional Directors, Area Director, Forest Supervisors, and Station Directors shall develop and document a Project Aviation Plan including a PASP that will be reviewed by the RAO (FSM 5704.31).
+It is strongly recommended that an aviation safety manager be included in the review process.
+An appropriate line officer shall approve all Aviation Plans per direction in FSM 5704.21.